hashgraph/hedera-smart-contracts/README.md

 This project is set up using the Hardhat development environment.
 To get started, please follow this [test setup guide](./TEST_SETUP.md).

+For using this project as a library in a Foundry project see [Foundry Testing](FOUNDRY_TESTING.md)

 ## Support

 If you have a question on how to use the product, please see our